Focus on opposition unity is our prime goal, says Sitaram Yechury | Politics

 Communist Party of India (Marxist) general secretary Sitaram Yechury on Monday said that the next Prime Minister candidate is a matter of discussion but the prime focus is opposition unity.
 Yechury said that the prime focus is opposition unity on important issues to save the constitution and democracy.

 In conversation with ANI, Sitaram Yechury said, "The opposition should unite on the important issue so our constitutional system and secular democratic value to be saved in the country.
 Who will be the Prime Minister candidate this issue is to be decided later."
-"Nitish Ji has the quality of Prime Minister, there is no doubt, but his time has not come yet," Yechury told ANI.
+"Nitish Ji has the quality of Prime Minister, there is no doubt, now is not the time to discuss PM issue," Yechury told ANI.

 CPI(M) General Secretary further added "Whenever a coalition government formed, the coalition formed only after the elections for example 'united front government in 1996', NDA govt in 1998 or UPA government 2004.
 They all decide PM candidate post-election so our first priority is to unite opposition ahead of 2024 election."
 Sitaram Yechury welcomed the decision of Nitish Kumar to quit NDA and join hands with the 'Secular' front in Bihar.